wwiecek/wwiecek.github.io/_posts/2026-04-15-control-arm-sizing-note.md

 closely related and we account for that in the model.
 Simple examples include testing different doses of the same drug or different delivery methods for a behavioural intervention.
-If we see an intervention work at low intensity of delivery, we should be highly confident (but not certain) it will work at high intensity.
+If we see an intervention work at low intensity of delivery, we may reasonably become more confident, though not certain, that it will work at high intensity.

-Even without modifying allocation, the gains from this procedure can be very large when correlations are high.
-Continuing with the $k=5$ example and $\sqrt{k}$:1 allocation, at 90% correlation the required sample would be about 30% smaller if using a partially pooled model---if the goal is estimating significant arm-specific effects.
+Even without modifying allocation, the gains from this procedure can be very large when correlations are high.[^3] Continuing with the $k=5$ example and $\sqrt{k}$:1 allocation, at 90% correlation the required sample would be about 30% smaller if using a partially pooled model---if the goal is estimating significant arm-specific effects (i.e. maximising average marginal arm-specific power).

 In these cases it is also optimal to further increase size of control arm.
 As noted, if $k$ treatment arms are pooled into a single analysis, then it is optimal to set $n_C = k \cdot n_T$.
 Therefore usually the optimal size of $n_C$ will be somewhere between $\sqrt{k}$ times ("no pooling") to $k$ times ("full pooling") larger than $n_T$.

-Moving to 5:1 allocation in this highly correlated example would reduce sample size by further 7%.
+Moving to 5:1 allocation in this highly correlated example would reduce sample size by a further 7%.
 Taken together, that is about a one-third saving relative to no pooling under the classical $\sqrt{k}$ allocation.

 To be clear: these gains are purely illustrative and in practice we do not know how closely correlated treatments will be.
 Therefore this choice should be used cautiously both in design and analysis of experiments.